Upcoming Trips: 2022 Tom Russell's Return to Texas

-THE ITINERARYFriday Oct.
-29: GROUP ARRIVES EL PASO.
+THE ITINERARYSUNDAY, Oct.
+23: GROUP ARRIVES EL PASO.
 We gather in the late afternoon for a trip check-in and get together – meet your fellow travelers and join us for an informal music program where Tom will orient us to the route ahead, talk about El Paso’s rich music and cultural history and his own roots in this corner of Texas.
 Overnight at our downtown hotel.

 From 500-million year old rocks at Persimmon Gap to modern-day windblown sand dunes at Boquillas Canyon, Big Bend preserves tremendous geological diversity.
 Marine sedimentary rocks, continental sedimentary rocks, volcanic rocks, and evidence of the three great North American mountain-building episodes are found within the park boundaries.

-We round out the day with a visit to Terlingua’s famed ghost town and a concert at the Starlight Lounge, then head back to the Holland for another night’s stay.
+We round out the day with a visit to Terlingua’s famed ghost town, followed by a concert, then head back to the Holland for another night’s stay.

 THE ARTISTSNever one to shirk productivity or creativity, Tom Russell has released 35 critically-acclaimed records, published 5 books, paints prolifically and exhibits in galleries around the world.
 His early days playing the skid row bars of Vancouver honed his performance chops and laid the groundwork for an astonishing breadth of meticulously crafted songs, many of which have been covered by the likes of Johnny Cash, Doug Sahm, Nanci Griffith, Ian Tyson, Joe Ely, and Ramblin’Jack Elliott and countless others.
 He is widely regarded as one of the seminal songwriters of his generation, whose creative output only gets more interesting and thought-provoking.
 This will be Tom’s 15th trip with Roots on the Rails!